FaycalBekhechi/sometrpg/documentation/map_tmx_spec.md

 - Blocking
   - An object layer that describes what tiles are impassable.
   - Each object in this layer should be a rectangle with no properties.
+  - The rectangle can cover any number of tiles, BUT it must be grid-aligned

 - Units
   - An object layer that describes which units start where